IOMIBA Leagues 2023-24 – Conditions of Play

 One game of Pairs (duration 8 ends).
 Four woods each player.

-The order of play may be changed in exceptional circumstances but only by mutual consent of both Team Captains and there must be a minimum of two players with the Team at all times.
+The order in which the games are played may be changed in exceptional circumstances but only by mutual consent of both Team Captains and there must be a minimum of two players with the Team at all times.

-The “HOME” team is responsible for providing a marker at the scoreboard end for Singles Games and the Away Team for the placement of the Jack etc at the other end.
+The Home team is responsible for providing a marker at the scoreboard end for Singles Games and the Away Team for the placement of the Jack etc at the entrance end.

-If no players from a team are present 10 minutes prior to the start of a match then the opposing team will be awarded a match win, gaining 2 points and 10 shots for each unplayed game (total 6 points / 30 shots).
+If no players from a team are present by 10 minutes after the scheduled start time of a match then the opposing team will be awarded a match win, gaining 2 points and 10 shots for each unplayed game (total 6 points / 30 shots).

-If a team is present with only one registered player for the start of a match, that team is deemed to have lost both the triples and pairs games and the opposing team will be awarded the game win, gaining 2 points and 10 shots for each unplayed game (4 points / 20 shots).
-However, the player present can, however, continue to play the singles game.
-The latter only applies if the games are running in the usual order and the order has not been changed due to exceptional circumstances.
+If a team is present with only one registered player by 10 minutes after the scheduled start of a match, that team is deemed to have lost the triples and pairs games and the opposing team will be awarded the game wins, gaining 2 points and 10 shots for each unplayed game (4 points / 20 shots).
+However, the player present can play the singles game using a volunteer marker.

 Each match shall be played over two sets, each set consisting of 7 ends.
 Four woods each player.

 If a team is absent or with fewer that three registered players present by 10 minutes after the scheduled start time of a match, that team will be deemed to have lost the match and the opposing team will be awarded the match win, gaining 4 points and 14 shots.